Jilke Deconinck

-Jilke Deconinck (born 9 January 1995) is a Belgian footballer who plays in the midfield of the Belgian football club Eendracht Aalst.
+Jilke Deconinck (born 9 January 1995) is a Belgian professional footballer who plays as a midfielder for Zelzate.

 Club career

 Deconick made his debut on 29 September 2013 at the 9th matchday of the season in the Jupiler Pro League.
 Cercle lost the home match with 0–5 against leader Standard.
 Deconick substituted Gaël Etock after 81 minutes.
 One week later again he came in the field after a substitution in the won away game against KV Mechelen.